 Mapproviding thread safety and atomicity guarantees.A scalable concurrent

 set, and so on) are implemented by making a fresh copy of the underlying array.A synchronization aid that allows one or more threads to wait until a set of operations being performed in other threads completes.A

-ForkJoinTaskwith a completion action performed when triggered and there are no remaining pending actions.A synchronization aid that allows a set of threads to all wait for each other to reach a common barrier point.An unbounded blocking queue of
+ForkJoinTaskwith a completion action performed when triggered and there are no remaining pending actions.A synchronization aid that allows a set of threads to all wait for each other to reach a common barrier point.A mix-in style interface for marking objects that should be acted upon after a given delay.An unbounded blocking queue of

 TransferQueuebased on linked nodes.A recursive resultless

 Executorwhen a task cannot be accepted for execution.A handler for tasks that cannot be executed by a

 ExecutorServicethat can schedule commands to run after a given delay, or to execute periodically.A delayed result-bearing action that can be cancelled.A